-Our effective tax rates were 9.8% and 18.1% for the three and six months ended March 31, 2024, respectively.
-Our effective tax rates were 16.4% and 18.2% for the three and six months ended March 31, 2023, respectively.
-The effective tax rates in the current year periods were lower than those in the prior year periods primarily due to the discrete tax benefits associated with foreign valuation allowance adjustments.
-Additionally, the effective tax rates for all periods presented were lower than the U.S. statutory rate primarily due to the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate and tax benefits associated with equity compensation, offset in part by U.S. state income taxes.
+Our effective tax rates were 9.8% 22.4% and 18.1% 19.5% for the three and six nine months ended March 31, 2024 June 30, 2024, respectively.
+Our effective tax rates were 16.4% 21.3% and 18.2% 19.3% for the three and six nine months ended March 31, 2023 June 30, 2023, respectively.
+The Our effective tax rates in for the current year periods three months ended June 30, 2024 and 2023 were lower higher than those in the prior year periods U.S. statutory rate primarily due to U.S. state income taxes, offset in part by the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate.
+Our effective tax rate for the nine months ended June 30, 2024 was lower than the U.S. statutory rate primarily due to discrete tax benefits associated with foreign valuation allowance adjustments.
+Additionally, adjustments, the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate, and tax benefits associated with equity compensation, offset in part by U.S. state incomes taxes.
+Our effective tax rates rate for all periods presented were the nine months ended June 30, 2023 was lower than the U.S. statutory rate primarily due to the benefit of non-U.S. income taxed at rates lower than the U.S. statutory rate, benefits from tax authority audit resolutions, and tax benefits associated with equity compensation, offset in part by U.S. state income taxes.